Extreme weather including record heat, severe storms, flooding, and wildfires fueled by climate change are forcing school closures across the country.

-School closures are limiting learning opportunities, fostering social and psychological problems and causing food and economic insecurity for families.
+School closures limit learning opportunities, foster social and psychological problems, and cause food and economic insecurity for families.
 A 2022 study by the Government Accountability Office found that natural disasters have had “devastating effects on K-12 schools including trauma and mental health issues among students and staff, lost instructional time and financial strain.”
 Education Week reported that a “body of research has found that heat makes it harder for students to learn, and students perform worse on tests when they’re hot.”

 The Leominster area picked up between 2 to 2.5 inches of rain in about an hour.